mikerochip/unity-websocket/README.md

 **NOTE: These are just error messages, not states.
 See the State Management section.**

-Generally speaking, these messages are derived from platform-specific WebSocket errors.
+Error messages are generally derived from platform-specific WebSocket errors.

 ### Update Style
 ```CSharp